Best parks in Richland County Ohio

 The highlight of Mansfield’s Carrousel District, Carrousel Park is home to the first new, hand-carved carrousel to be built in the U.S. since the 1930s.
 All of the 52 figures were designed, carved, and painted at the Carrousel Works in Mansfield, Ohio.

 The Carrousel is open rain or shine because it is located indoors.
 During nice weather, the garage doors open, making it feel like an open-air attraction.
 There are picnic tables on the lawn outside of the building.

 This is one of my favorite places to take the kids in Mansfield, it’s a great treat for when they’ve behaved well or done their schoolwork, and it’s currently only $1/ride or 6/$5.

 Restrooms and a small gift shop are on the premises.

-New in 2019, and don’t have to be a member of the Y to visit!
+The YMCA Splash Pad in Mansfield is so much fun for kids – and don’t have to be a member of the Y to visit!
 The splash pad is open Memorial Day – September when the temperature is above 72 degrees.
 Admission is charged.
-The Splash pad is probably best suited for babies that are walking – age 11.
+The Splash pad is probably best suited for babies that are walking – age 10.

 Bicentennial Park – Lexington

-Bicentennial Park is a kid (and mom) favorite.
+Bicentennial Park is one of our favorite parks near Mansfield, Ohio.
 The main structure is suited best for kids aged 5 and up.
 There is a small baby/toddler area nearby.